 Excess of Expenditures over Appropriations in Budgeted Funds - P.A.
 621 of 1978, as amended, provides that a local unit shall not incur expenditures in excess of the amount appropriated.
 Budget appropriations are considered to be spent once the goods are delivered or services rendered.
-The following are considered material budget over expenditures:
+The following expenditures were in excess of the amounts appropriated: